All Episodes

 Al had to go to the stadium a couple hours before we did, but they sent a van to pick us up.

-I absol I just absolutely love it.
+I just absolutely love it.

-There was a weather babe from one of the T V stations who came up and and was very nice I'm having a metal block on her name.
+There was a weather babe from one of the TV stations who came up and was very nice.

-But people had assumed there were about ten or twelve people lingering outside the hotel on Sunday afternoon before the game figuring I was there and the security people at the hotel were wise enough to see it.
+But people had assumed there were about 10 or 12 people lingering outside the hotel on Sunday afternoon before the game, figuring I was there.

 I didn't take my security people because nobody knew I was going at a specific location.

-The security guy comes up and says look we'd be glad to walk you out of here's some nice people down, but they've got your books.
+The security guy comes up and says, look, we'd be glad to walk you out of here.

-And uh I said, No, you can you can accompany me, fine, but I'll be glad to sign the books.
+Fine, but I'll be glad to sign the books.

-Then the security guy says, What the hell are you doing in this room?
+Then the security guy says, what the hell are you doing in this room?

-This is uh the best they could do.
+This is the best they could do.

 You don't have to guck up your face with this gunk.

-So it's always it's just it's it's a great time.
+So it's obviously a great time.

-Uh I want to get a head start on the crowd getting out of here, I want to get the airport.
+I want to get a head start on the crowd getting out of here.

-Uh couple Steelers games.
+A couple Steelers games.

-Uh but no, I I I wait till I'm invited.
+But no, I wait till I'm invited.

-Well, I'm I'll tell you, and I thank you sincerely for sharing those stories and everything, because it means a lot to me personally, because uh I I can tell your passion and it's not fake and it's very genuine, and I just wanted to call and get the details and I live five minutes from Beachwood, that's why I'm sitting here laughing, and I could see all this.
+Well, I'll tell you, and I thank you sincerely for sharing those stories and everything because it means a lot to me personally because I can tell your passion and it's not fake and it's very genuine.

-And I'm I'm there.
+Yeah, and I'm there.

 But you're not actually in it.